vadlamudiramu/ardia-health-labs-materials/docs/outreach/clinic_pitch_materials.md

 **Objection: "We already have an EHR with built-in AI capabilities."**

 "I understand—[EHR name] has some strong capabilities, and their integration makes things convenient.
-The key difference with ArdiA is our focus on reasoning rather than alerts.
+The key difference with Ardia is our focus on reasoning rather than alerts.
 Most EHR-based AI tools generate a high volume of alerts that clinicians learn to ignore.
 We don't do that.
 Instead, our platform analyzes patterns across multiple data sources and delivers specific solutions with clinical reasoning.
 For example, we don't just tell you that a patient's peak flow is dropping—we tell you what to do about it based on their specific pattern of symptoms, history, and environmental factors.

-Many of our customers started with their EHR's capabilities and found that ArdiA complements them well.
+Many of our customers started with their EHR's capabilities and found that Ardia complements them well.
 Would you be open to a brief comparison demo where we could show you the difference in approach?"

 **Objection: "AI tools haven't worked for us in the past."**

 "I'm sorry to hear that—unfortunately, many clinical AI tools have created more problems than they've solved, particularly when it comes to alert fatigue.
-That's exactly why we built ArdiA differently.
+That's exactly why we built Ardia differently.
 Our fundamental approach is 'from alerting to solving.'
 We don't generate hundreds of alerts; we analyze patterns and deliver specific, actionable solutions with clinical reasoning.

 Our implementation also includes significant workflow integration to ensure that the platform fits into your existing processes rather than creating additional work.
 Would you be willing to take a closer look at what makes our approach different?
 I think you'd find it's a fundamentally different experience from what you've encountered before."

 **Objection: "We're too small for this kind of solution."**

-"That's actually one of the things that makes ArdiA particularly valuable for practices of your size.
+"That's actually one of the things that makes Ardia particularly valuable for practices of your size.
 We specifically designed our platform for independent practices that don't have the resources of large health systems.
 Our pricing model scales with your patient population, and the automation of RTM/CCM workflows means you don't need to hire additional staff to manage chronic care.

 In fact, for a practice your size, the revenue generation potential is often more impactful because it represents a larger percentage of overall revenue.
 We have several practices with 2-5 providers who are generating $150,000-$300,000 annually in new RTM/CCM revenue.
 Would it make sense to look at the specific numbers for your practice?"